AdpictoAdpicto

 When this matters for social: "almost-right" image salvage, aspect-ratio adaptation via outpainting, product swaps in fixed compositions, background refreshes across seasons.

-Prompt (repeated across 9 slides with a single slot variable): "A centered product shot of [variable product] on a warm beige linen background, soft top-left window light, gentle shadow at 4 o'clock direction, brand accent color dot in upper-right corner, minimal style, 1:1 aspect ratio."
+Example prompt (repeated across slides with one slot variable): "A centered product shot of [variable product] on a warm beige linen background, soft top-left window light, gentle shadow at 4 o'clock direction, brand accent color dot in upper-right corner, minimal style, 1:1 aspect ratio." — varied across slides (coffee mug, teapot, espresso cup, grinder, scale, kettle, dripper, bag of beans).

 When this matters for social: product carousels, 9-grid Instagram aesthetic layouts, educational series with repeating visual identity.

-• Nano Banana 2 wins on multi-subject scenes, non-Latin text rendering, and single-step 4K.
-These are not minor — any brand with team content, non-English audiences, or cross-channel asset needs touches at least one of these regularly.
+• Nano Banana 2 is the stronger fit for multi-subject scenes, non-Latin text rendering, and single-step 4K.
+These aren't minor — any brand with team content, non-English audiences, or cross-channel asset needs touches at least one regularly.

-• gpt-image-2 wins on reference-image-driven work, mask editing, and precise layout control.
+• gpt-image-2 is the stronger fit for reference-image-driven work, mask editing, and precise layout control.
 These are the workflows that separate "AI as one-off generator" from "AI as part of a brand system."

-• They tie on basic prompt-driven work (product shots, short headlines) where the capability floor is high on both models.
+• They're close on basic prompt-driven work (product shots, short headlines) where the capability floor is high on both.

 The practical takeaway isn't "pick one."
 It's "understand which model owns which workflow."
 If your content mix leans toward team photos, Japanese captions, and 4K ads, Nano Banana 2 should be your default.
 If it leans toward branded mascot work, mask-edit salvages, and consistent carousels, gpt-image-2 should be.
 If it's mixed — and most real brands' content is mixed — you want routing.